greenelab/deep-review/sections/04_study.md

 networks.
 In 2014, Zhou and Troyanskaya demonstrated that they could improve Q8 accuracy by using a deep supervised and convolutional generative stochastic network [@arxiv:1403.1347].
-In 2016 Wang et al. developed a DeepCNF model that significantly improved Q3 and Q8 accuracy as well as prediction of solvent accessibility and disorder regions [@doi:10.1038/srep18962
+In 2016 Wang et al. developed a DeepCNF model that improved Q3 and Q8 accuracy as well as prediction of solvent accessibility and disorder regions [@doi:10.1038/srep18962 @doi:10.1007/978-3-319-46227-1_1].
-@doi:10.1007/978-3-319-46227-1_1].
 DeepCNF achieved a higher Q3 accuracy than the standard maintained by PSIPRED for more than 10 years.
 This improvement may be mainly due to the ability of convolutional neural fields to capture long-range sequential information, which is important for beta strand prediction.
 Nevertheless, the improvements in secondary structure prediction from DeepCNF are unlikely to result in a commensurate improvement in tertiary structure prediction since secondary structure mainly reflects coarse-grained local conformation of a protein structure.

 Protein contact prediction and contact-assisted folding (i.e. folding proteins using predicted contacts as restraints) represents a promising new direction for